Mark Harper: Junior Minister at the Cabinet Office

-Soon after the general election in 2010, Harper became Parliamentary Secretary for Political and Constitutional Reform.
-There he worked with Deputy Prime Minister Nick Clegg on the Parliamentary Voting System and Constituencies Act 2011 that would offer the electorate a switch from 'first-past-the-post' to the Alternative Vote system for electing MPs (Harper was not enthusiastic about the proposal, which had been a key bargaining chip in the Coalition negotiations in May 2010).
-The Act also aimed to change the shapes of parliamentary constituencies and introduce fixed-term parliaments.
-On 5 May 2011, the referendum was held and voters rejected the proposed switch to the Alternative Vote system.
-Fixed-term parliaments became law later that year in a separate Act but the changes to constituency boundaries, which would have been advantageous to the Conservatives, never materialised.
+At the 2010 general election, Harper was re-elected with an increased vote share of 46.9% and an increased majority of 11,064.
+Soon afterwards, Harper became Parliamentary Secretary for Political and Constitutional Reform.
+He worked with Deputy Prime Minister Nick Clegg on the Parliamentary Voting System and Constituencies Act 2011 that changed the voting system for electing MPs (Harper was not enthusiastic about the proposal, which had been a key bargaining chip in the coalition negotiations in May 2010).

-In October 2010, the Government introduced the Public Bodies Bill to the House of Lords, which would allow it to sell or lease public forests in England.
-Harper defended the proposals, describing them as an "exciting opportunity for community ownership."
-However, they were widely criticised by many residents within his Forest of Dean constituency and by politicians with connections to the large oak forest after which Harper's parliamentary seat is named – including Baroness Jan Royall, Leader of the Opposition in the House of Lords.
+In October 2010, the government introduced the Public Bodies Act to the House of Lords, which would allow it to sell or lease public forests in England.
+Harper supported the bill, describing it as an "exciting opportunity for community ownership."
+However, the measure was widely criticised by many residents within his Forest of Dean constituency and by politicians with connections to the large oak forest after which Harper's parliamentary seat is named – including Baroness Jan Royall, leader of the opposition in the House of Lords.
 Following a public meeting – after which Harper had to be rescued by the police from what he described as "a baying mob" – and a sustained national campaign which included the newly formed local Forest of Dean pressure group Hands off our Forest, the government announced it had abandoned its plans and would remove the forestry clauses from the Public Bodies Bill.

 Harper worked on the House of Lords Reform Bill, which set out to introduce a smaller second chamber consisting mostly of elected peers.
 This was a Liberal Democrat policy that had also been mentioned as an aspiration in the Conservative Party's manifesto of 2010.
-In July 2012, 91 Conservative MPs defied the whips and voted with Labour against the proposals, something which led the Coalition Government to abandon the planned reform soon afterwards.
+In July 2012, 91 Conservative MPs defied the whips and voted with Labour against the proposals, something which led the coalition government to abandon the planned reform soon afterwards.